maciejhirsz/kobold/README.md

 All expressions are hosted in a transient `impl Html` type, and injected into the constructed DOM on first render.
 Kobold keeps track of the DOM node references for these expressions.
-Since the exact types the expressions evaluate to are known to the Rust compiler, update calls diff them by value and surgically update the DOM if they change.
+Since the exact types the expressions evaluate to are known to the Rust compiler, update calls diff them by value and surgically update the DOM should they change.
 Changing a string or an integer only updates the exact [`Text` node](https://developer.mozilla.org/en-US/docs/Web/API/Text) that string or integer was rendered to.

 _If the `html!` macro invocation contains no expressions, the resulting `Html::update` method will be empty._